AdChain/DLS/README.md

-# ADSR - Authorized Digital Sellers Registry
+# DLS - Distributed List of Sellers

 > [ads.txt](https://iabtechlab.com/ads-txt/) - on the blockchain.